 Internet paid search adverts are similar in format across the major search engines.
 The format for Google’s AdWords is a headline of up to 25 characters, followed by two lines of up to 35 characters each, followed by a display URL (web address) of up to 35 characters.
-So for example one of the adverts affected by the FDA warnings appeared as follows:

 The FDA letters covered five specific warnings about advertising that violates regulations.
 Here is a summary:

 Every one of the FDA’s fourteen letters to pharmaceutical companies warns about omission of risk information.
 The FDA pointed out that by omitting risks associated with drugs promoted in the adverts, the adverts suggest that the named brands are safer than has been demonstrated.

 The FDA was clear to point out that whilst the adverts were linked to the products’ websites (which included risk information), this was insufficient to mitigate what it said was the misleading omission of risk information from the advertising.